iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Monotonicity of Subgradient.md

 ### **Subgradient as a Maximally Monotone Operator**
 Proposition 9.8 in his course notes, the proof is direct, similar to what we have in [Gradient, Hessian Characterization of Convex Functions](../CVX%20Analysis/Gradient,%20Hessian%20Characterization%20of%20Convex%20Functions.md) for the monotonicity of just a gradient operator.

-Recall from [Monotone Operators](Monotone%20Operators.md) about what is a monotone operator is.
+Recall from [Monotone Operators Introduction](Monotone%20Operators%20Introduction.md) about what is a monotone operator is.

 #### **Claim | Convex Subgradient is Monotone**
 > Let $f$ be a proper function, then $\partial f$ is a monotone operator.